 In 1974, Avioli and Peck, along with other pioneers of the field, including Drs.
 Steven Krane and John Potts (Harvard University), Lawrence Raisz (University of Connecticut), Claude Arnaud (University of California San Francisco), Larry Riggs (Mayo Clinic), Norman Bell (University of South Carolina) and Paula Stern (Northwestern University), met at the Drake Hotel, in Chicago during the Endocrine Society meeting.

 Their work and foresight laid the foundations of what would become the American Society for Bone and Mineral Research (ASBMR).

 ASBMR, which rapidly grew into the premier international professional organization in bone and mineral research, now counts over 5,000 members all over the globe.

-It was incorporated in St. Louis in 1977, with Dr. Avioli functioning as its first president.
-For several years, Dr. Avioli’s assistant Shirley Hohl performed most of the administrative duties for the organization, including program and logistics planning for the annual meetings, from the Division offices in St. Louis.
+It was incorporated in St. Louis in 1977, with Avioli functioning as its first president.
+For several years, Avioli’s assistant Shirley Hohl performed most of the administrative duties for the organization, including program and logistics planning for the annual meetings, from the division offices in St. Louis.
 ASBMR acknowledged her contributions by establishing the Shirley Hohl Service Award in her memory.

 The first trainees

-Dr. John G. Haddad became the Endocrine Division Chief at the University of Pennsylvania; Dr. Theodore J. Hahn contributed to develop the bone and mineral research group at the University of California, Los Angeles; and Dr. Steven Teitelbaum built a cutting-edge research program in the Department of Pathology at Washington University, and became a world-class leader in osteoclast biology.
+John G. Haddad, MD, became the Endocrine Division Chief at the University of Pennsylvania; Theodore J. Hahn, MD, contributed to develop the bone and mineral research group at the University of California, Los Angeles; and Steven Teitelbaum, MD, built a cutting-edge research program in the Department of Pathology at Washington University School of Medicine, and became a world-class leader in osteoclast biology.

 Basic bone biology program